-The third PDF is a detailed, illustrated list of other Canton River steam vessels to 1889, such as RIVER BIRD and HANKOW.
+Other Canton River steam vessels to 1889-The third PDF is a detailed, illustrated list of other 19th century Canton River steam vessels to 1889, such as RIVER BIRD and HANKOW.

-The fourth PDF is an illustrated list with some details, as far as is known, covering the period from 1890 until the final sailing by the LO SHAN in 1992.
+Other Canton River steam and motor vessels 1890 to 1992-The fourth PDF is an illustrated list with some details, as far as is known, essentially covering the 20th century period from 1890 until the final sailing by the LO SHAN in 1992.

-Another operator in this trade was Shun Cheong S.N.
-Co. which became well known in the Postwar period.
+Shun Cheong S.N.
+Cowas another operator in this trade which became well known in the Postwar period.
 The above photograph by Ian Schiffman is of the CHEONGWIND, one of this company's last two ships, which were withdrawn in 1983, in effect concluding conventional regular steamship services which had lasted ninety years (c.f. the photograph below of HANOI of 1893 and fleet list of Marty and D'Abbadie).
 A short history of Shun Cheong S.N.
 Co. written by Howard and a fleet list with a numerous illustrations of the ships is in the PDF at right.

-The next PDF contains an illustrated list of the passenger ships of the Guangzhou Maritime Bureau.
+Guangzhou Maritime Bureau-The next PDF contains an illustrated list of the passenger ships of the state-owned Guangzhou Maritime Bureau.

 Pioneering Steamships and Companies of Japan, Indochina and the Philippines

-A primary reason why the the United States forced the opening of Japan to the outside world in 1858 was to gain access to Japanese coal for steamships.
-As a strategic measure, the Tokugawa government and regional Daimyo strongholds then very actively acquired steamships both old and new.
+List of Steamships Acquired by Japan up to 1870-A primary reason why the the United States forced the opening of Japan to the outside world in 1858 was its strategic location for transpacific steam voyages, especially for coaling.
+As a reactive and protective measure, the Tokugawa government and the Han (clan) Daimyo strongholds then very actively acquired steamships both old and new.
+The ships strengthened the Daimyo and helped lead to the Meiji Restoration.
 The late T.M.
-Milne researched and published a List of Steamships Acquired by Japan up to 1870, which incidentally, had often been in service on the China coast.
+Milne researched and published a List of Steamships Acquired by Japan up to 1870, of which many had been in service on the China coast.
 Mr Milne was a correspondent of both Howard and Stephen, and sought Stephen's assistance in disseminating his work in Japan.
-While the late Goro Yamataka published some of Milne's work in tabular form, it is largely now forgotten in Japan.
-The PDF at right therefore revives Milne's work, with a few additions which are clearly marked, mainly in the form of illustrations.
+While the late Goro Yamataka published some of Milne's work in tabular form, it has tended to be forgotten.
+The PDF at right therefore revives Milne's studies, with a few additions which are clearly marked, mainly in the form of illustrations.

-In Japan a merchant from the Tosa Han, Iwasaki Yataro began to build up Japan's largest fleet of steamships from about 1870, which came to be known as the Mitsubishi Mail S.S.
+Mitsubishi Mail S.S.
+Co.-In Japan a merchant from the Tosa Han, Iwasaki Yataro began to build up Japan's largest fleet of steamships from about 1870, which came to be known as the Mitsubishi Mail S.S.
 Co., the first company in the now world-famous Mitsubishi conglomerate.
 Cooperating closely with the Japanese government, in January 1875 Mitsubishi commenced a four-ship service to Shanghai with the aim of closing down the Pacific Mail Branch Service which was, in effect a cross trader, an outside line that was not operated by Chinese or Japanese ships.
 Mitsubishi soon won this battle and purchased the four Pacific Mail Branch Line ships.
 The next year P.&O. commenced a two-ship branch line between China and Japan but this effort too was defeated by Mitsubishi.
-A detailed illustrated fleet list of Mitsubishi, kindly checked and updated by the late T.M.
-Milne, is in the PDF at right.
+An undergraduate thesis by Stephen in 1972, particularly analysing interactions between the Japanese government and Mitsubishi is in the first PDF at right.
+A detailed illustrated fleet list of Mitsubishi kindly, checked and updated by the late T.M.
+Milne, and a bibliography are in the second PDF at right.

-In the early 1880s a new company, Kiodo Unyu K.K. was formed in Japan to challenge the Mitsubishi monopoly with major shareholdings by Mitsui and the Japanese government.
+Kiodo Unyu K.K.-In the early 1880s a new company, Kiodo Unyu K.K. was formed in Japan to challenge the Mitsubishi monopoly with major shareholdings by Mitsui and the Japanese government.
 It also ran a four-ship service between Japan and Shanghai.
 An illustrated fleet list of its steamships is in the PDF at right.
 The combination of the Milne, Mitsubishi and Kiodo lists covers 80-90% of all major Japanese steamships until the establishment of the Osaka Shosen Kaisha in 1884 and the merger of Mitsubishi and Kiodo into Nippon Yusen Kaisha in 1885, companies which are well recorded.
-We note that histories of Japanese merchant ships and companies from around that time until the present day are also recorded at Fumio Nagasawa's website <http://jpnships.g.dgdg.jp/>.
+We note that histories of individual Japanese merchant ships and companies from around that time until the present day are recorded at Fumio Nagasawa's website - the third clickable item 船名索引 accesses the alphabetical list.

 The above magnificent photgraph of Kiodo Unyu's largest ship, YAMASHIRO MARU, with a sail furled on a forward yard, was taken in Sydney Harbour by the photographer Alfred William Buchanan Dufty (1858–1924).
 The Royal Navy ensign on the foremast signifies that the vessel is headed for a British port, and possibly that the British master is qualified as a Royal Navy officer.
 The houseflag on the mainmast is that of Nippon Yusen Kaisha, formed by the merger, each of two red stripes signifying one of the companies in the merger.

-A company based in French Indochina which developed services to China was La Soc.
+Marty & d'Abbadie- A company based in French Indochina which developed services to China was La Soc.
 Service Subventionne des Correspondences Fluviales au Tonkin, Haiphong, better known as Marty & d'Abbadie.
 The above image is of the HANOI, built in Sunderland for that owner in 1893.
-The image is taken from a postcard found in the Northeast of the United States about 50 years ago by Bill Schell's father.
+The image is taken from a postcard found in the Northeast of the United States about 50 years ago by the late Charles Schell, father of maritime photographer Bill (W. Schell).
 It notates a voyage taken from Haiphong to Hong Kong in 1907.
 An illustrated fleet list is in the PDF at right.

-Another major Philippine steamship company was run by the Madrigal family.
-An illustrated fleetlist of that company's postwar vessels is attached at right.
+Madrigal-Another major Philippine steamship company was run by the Madrigal family.
+An illustrated fleetlist of that company's post-1945 vessels is attached at right.